 As an exempted company incorporated in the Cayman Islands, we are permitted to adopt certain home country practices in relation to corporate governance matters that differ significantly from Nasdaq's corporate governance requirements; these practices may afford less protection to shareholders.
 If we opt to rely on such exemptions in the future, such decision might afford less protection to holders of our ordinary shares.
-As a Cayman Islands exempted company that will be listed on the Nasdaq Global Select Market, we are subject to the Nasdaq Iisting standards.
+As a Cayman Islands exempted company that will be listed on the Nasdaq Global Select Market, we are subject to the Nasdaq listing standards.
 Section 5605(b)(1), Section 5605(c)(2) and Section 5635(c) of the Nasdaq Listing Rules require listed companies to have, among other things, a majority of our board members to be independent, an audit committee of at least three members and shareholders' approval on adoption of equity incentive awards plans.
 However, the Nasdaq rules permit a foreign private issuer like Gogoro to follow the corporate governance practices of its home country.
-The corporate governance practice in our home country, the Cayman Islands, does not require a majority of our board of directors to consist of independent directors if we relied on the foreign private issuer exemption, fewer board members would be exercising independent judgment and the level of board oversight on our management might decrease as a result.
+The corporate governance practice in our home country, the Cayman Islands, does not require a majority of our board of directors to consist of independent directors or the implementation of a nominating and corporate governance committee.
+Since a majority of our board of directors would not consist of independent directors if we relied on the foreign private issuer exemption, fewer board members would be exercising independent judgment and the level of board oversight on our management might decrease as a result.
 In addition, we could opt to follow Cayman Islands law instead of the Nasdaq requirements that mandate that we obtain shareholder approval for certain dilutive events, such as an issuance that will result in a change of control, certain transactions other than a public offering involving issuances of 20% or greater interests in the company and certain acquisitions of the shares or assets of another company.
-While we have not followed home country practice in lieu of the above requirements, we could decide in the future to follow home country practice and our board of directors could make such a decision to depart from such requirements, by ordinary resolution.
+While we have not followed home country practice in lieu of the above requirements by ordinary resolutio